Dr. Shirley's History Pages

 AD 380-392

-Emperor Theodosius I of the East, reunites the Roman Empire, makes Christianity the official state religion and prohibits the practice of pagan rituals including the Olympic Games; but allows Judaism and the religion of the Samaritans.
+Emperor Theodosius I of the East, reunited the Roman Empire, made Christianity the official state religion and prohibited the practice of pagan rituals including the Olympic Games; but allowed Judaism and the religion of the Samaritans.
 Theodosius began inviting barbarian cavalry to fight for the Empire against other barbarians

 AD 381

-Council of Theodosius at Constantinople (The Second Ecumenical Council), affirms that Jesus had a truly human soul
+Council of Theodosius at Constantinople, The Second Ecumenical Council, affirmed that Jesus had a truly human soul

 AD 382

-Pope Damasus I calls a council, lists the Canonical Books of the Old and New Testaments
+Pope Damasus I called a council, listed the Canonical Books of the Old and New Testaments

 AD 382-384

-Pope Damasus I has Jerome revise and unify Latin Bibles
+Pope Damasus I asked Jerome to revise and unify Latin Bibles

 AD 383